-These mean differences in abnormal returns after a win and a loss of home games in sponsored stadiums are meaningful.
-Clark et al. (2002) find that the sponsorship agreement announcement increases the sponsor's stock price by 1.65 percent on average in the four major sports.
-We show that the outcome of a single game affects the sponsor's stock by an average return of 0.50 to 0.99 percent across our samples.
+The mean differences in abnormal returns after wins and losses reported in Table 2 are meaningful.
+Clark et al. (2002) find that the sponsorship agreement announcement increases the sponsor's stock price by 1.65 percent on average in the four major sports in the U.S. We show that the outcome of a single game affects the sponsor's stock by an average return of 0.50 to 0.82 across the samples of Monday night, post-season, and unexpected outcome games.
 These effects are also comparable and even stronger than those reported in Edmans et al. (2007).
 They find that at the national level a loss in the soccer World Cup elimination stage leads to a next-day abnormal stock return of -0.49 percent, whereas a win does not lead to a significant positive return.

-We verify that the results remain significant taking into account sponsorship characteristics using a cross-sectional regression.
+We verify that the results remain significant taking into account team and sponsorship characteristics using a cross-sectional regression.
 We regress the post-game day six-model average abnormal stock return of the sponsoring firm on a dummy variable that equals one if the sponsored home team had won and zero if it had lost, and a set of variables that represent the nature of the sponsorship.
-These include the market values of the sponsor and the team (estimates of NFL team market values are obtained from Forbes10), the size of the media market of the team, measured by population in TV households within a 75-mile radius of the team's stadium,11 the total value of the
+These include the market values of the sponsor and the team (estimates of NFL team market values are obtained from Forbes), the size of the media market of the team, measured by population in TV households within a 75-mile radius of the team's stadium, the total value of the sponsorship, and the number of years since the beginning of the sponsorship (sponsorship tenure).
+We also control for the abnormal return in the previous trading day.